 Living in Northern Ontario near the Quebec border, Jon Tobin grew up amongst a landscape and people who are representative of both traditional Canadian heritages.
 French and English meet in a place that is wild and rugged.
 Watching highly skilled craftsmen create beautiful sleigh harnesses and other quality hand-built pieces with traditional methods gave Tobin a unique perspective on how art and life intersect in traditional cultures.
 The French Canadian film “My Oncle Antoine” is a story, a film and a setting the artist can identify with as Tobin’s childhood was very similar to that of the boy in the film.
 The severe winter in a small village were the child experiences the death of another child and the problems surrounding removing the body in winter.
 The love of winter and the dynamics the season brings in Canada are obvious in the artists drawings and paintings.

 Reminiscent of French Canadian Ozias Leduc’s work and an early influence , Tobin’s paintings are spiritual in nature, using landscapes figurative and portraits to explore and address our sacred connection to the natural world.

-Jon Tobin’s works have been sold to collectors from around the world including Brad Garrett, from the television series Everybody Loves Raymond.
+Tobin’s drawings and paintings including figurative portraiture and landscape work have been sought after around the world by art collectors.
+Collectors have included Brad Garrett, from the television series Everybody Loves Raymond.
 Recently Jon Tobin produced commission pieces for Warner Brothers The Gilmore Girls Television series.
-Jon Tobin currently has a studio in Kitchener, Ontario.
+Jon Tobin currently works out of his a studio in Kitchener, Ontario.

 - 1986 – 1996 Study of Holocaust